eslint-functional/eslint-plugin-functional/docs/rules/readonly-type.md

 # Require consistently using either `readonly` keywords or `Readonly<T>` (`functional/readonly-type`)

-💼 This rule is enabled in the 🎨 `stylistic` config.
+💼🚫 This rule is enabled in the 🎨 `stylistic` config.
+This rule is _disabled_ in the `disableTypeChecked` config.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).